sohonetlabs/nameko-eventlog-dispatcher/README.rst

 can be provided as arguments.
 Both ``event_data`` and ``metadata`` must be dictionaries and contain JSON serializable data.

-Then, any nameko service will be able to handle this event.
+Then, any Nameko_ service will be able to handle this event.

 .. code-block:: python